-A lot of the students who receive the justified praise are not professional, nor even semi-pro; they are enthusiastic hobbyists who have a big passion for photography.
-It’s that burning desire to improve, create and be incredibly unique that makes them stand out from the crowd.
+A lot of those students receiving the justified praise are not professional, nor even semi-pro, they are enthusiastic hobbyists who have a big passion for photography and it’s that burning desire to improve that makes them stand out from the crowd.

-Disclaimer – Now, we have to outline that if you follow these tips, it doesn’t guarantee success.
-However, it will quite possibly get you on the short list – surely that’s a step in the right direction?
+Now, we have to outline that if you follow these tips, it doesn’t guarantee success but it will quite possibly get you on the short list – surely that’s a step forward?

-This doesn’t mean we don’t want to see your beautiful and extravagant wildlife, landscape, portrait and close-up photographs that grace the gallery every day – but just think what’s different about them.
+If you can show us a scene wildly different from the rest of the gallery you’ll get noticed.
+This doesn’t mean we don’t want to see your beautiful and regular wildlife, landscape, portrait and close up photographs that graces the gallery everyday – but just think differently about them.

 Adjust your position, move some items out of the way, zoom in a little closer or just open the aperture to defocus the background.
 Don’t let a bad background ruin a good foreground.